-- Permitted for construction prior to January 1, 1978
+- Permit for construction was applied for prior to January 1, 1978

-- Ground floor containing parking or similar open floor or basement space causing soft, weak, or open lines, or the majority of the ground floor or basement contains an open floor space, and there exists one or more levels above
+- Ground floor or basement contains parking or similar open floor space causing soft, weak, or open lines, or the majority of the ground floor or basement contains an open floor space, and there exists one or more stories above

-The results of the seismic retrofit survey (Phase One of the program) indicate that there are an estimated 780 buildings in the City of West Hollywood that meet the requirements above and fall within the scope of the soft-story ordinance.
+The city of West Hollywood conducted a seismic retrofit survey which indicated that there are more than 700 buildings in the City of West Hollywood that fall within the scope of the soft-story ordinance.
 The list of properties subject to the West Hollywood Seismic Retrofit Ordinances is available to the public here.

-The West Hollywood wood-frame soft-story ordinance has been proposed to be carried out in phases.
-Upon adoption of the ordinance, the timeline for compliance for each unique structure begins following distribution of the Notice from the Building Official to Building Owners.
-Notices are expected to be issued according to the priority levels outlined below.
+The West Hollywood wood-frame soft-story ordinance was carried out in phases.
+The timeline for compliance for each unique structure begins following distribution of the Notice from the Building Official to Building Owners.
+Notices were issued according to the priority levels outlined below.

 |Priority III.||Buildings not falling within Priority I or Priority II|

-The proposed ordinance for the City of West Hollywood requires that wood-frame soft-story building retrofits adhere to the timeline shown below upon adoption.
+The City of West Hollywood requires that wood-frame soft-story building retrofits adhere to the timeline shown below.
 The timeline for each building type is initiated following service of the Notice to the Owner.
 Notices will be delivered in phases according to the priority levels outlined above.